A balanced vegetarian or plant-based diet can be varied, delicious and healthy. A little planning will make this transition easier.

-There are three primary vegetable/vegan sources of protein – beans/legumes, nuts/seeds and grains.
-Dairy also contains protein.
-However all 4 sources do not have every amino acid that is needed to make a complete protein.
+There are four primary vegetarian sources of protein – beans/legumes, nuts/seeds, grains and dairy products.
+Each food group contains a different combination of amino acids, the building blocks of protein.
 Popular consensus has swung from needing at least two out of four sources in one meal to get total protein, to having at least two different types of vegetarian protein over the entire day.
 For ovo-vegetarians, eggs are the only complete protein (don’t need to be combined with other vegetarian protein sources) and make a handy energy hit.

 More information on building strong bones.